Your path to certification

 Advanced certification program certifications

-Each of the secondary and all-level certification areas listed above are available through the ACP route as well as:
+Each of the secondary and all-level certification areas listed above are available through the alternative certification.

 Note: SFA is no longer offering alternative certification for elementary, middle level grades or special education (grades EC-12) certification areas.